Become a Delegate

 Group Support for Delegates

 Groups are strongly encouraged to raise money to send their delegate to the Annual Convention each year, and to elect an alternate delegate.
 The ISO of COSA Board encourages all COSA groups to observe our Seventh Tradition, “Every COSA group ought to be fully self-supporting, declining outside contributions,” when members are asked to be of service and they incur financial expense from their service.
-For example, when COSA groups decide to send a delegate to the Annual Delegates Meeting, those delegates incur travel expenses to attend the meeting.
+For example, when COSA groups decide to send a delegate to the Biannual Delegate Meeting, those delegates incur travel expenses to attend the meeting.
 If only those who can afford to pay their own way become delegates, we exclude the voices of COSAs who cannot afford to be there.
 Every COSA enjoys the same “Right of Participation” (Concept IV) and we believe financial means should neither stand in the way of that right nor entitle anyone to disproportionate rights in our fellowship.
 When we observe the Seventh Tradition in our meetings, we make it possible for anyone to be a part of our democratic process.
 We encourage COSAs to explore all available types of financial support (i.e., convention scholarships, Intergroup scholarships, regional fundraisers, delegate scholarships, etc.) but not accept more financial support than the total expenses incurred.